abilian/nua/nua-build/README.md

 - detection of the required base images,
 - build or pull base images if needed,
 - collect files (Dockerfile, configuration files),
-- build a Docker container using the `nua-runtime`,
+- build a Docker container using the `nua-agent`,
 - store locally the resulting images as a `tar` file.